-Analyze the impact of imperialism on Africa, including the impact of European direct and indirect control of the existing political structure of African countries, the exploitation of African people for European economic gain, agricultural changes and new patterns of employment, and the effects of assimilation on the people of Africa.
+China

-Analyze the impact of imperialism on China, including the spheres of influence and extraterritorial rights for European nations, the impact of the opium trade on Chinese society and politics, and the rise of anti-Western and nationalist movements in China during the 19th century.
+the spheres of influence and extraterritorial rights for European nations

+the role of the British East India Company in controlling the opium trade between India and China and the impact of the opium trade on Chinese society and politics

+the rise of anti-Western and nationalist movements during the 19th century

+Japan

+the Meiji Restoration and the opening of Japan to the West

-Analyze the impact of imperialism on Japan, including the Meiji Restoration, the rapid modernization and industrialization of Japan, and the emergence of a growing Japanese empire in Asia by the early 20th century.
+the rapid modernization and industrialization of Japan

+the emergence of a growing Japanese empire in Asia by the early 20th century

-Compare and contrast the similarities and differences regarding 19th century imperialism’s impact in various regions of the world.
+Africa

+the impact of European direct and indirect control of the existing political structure of African countries

+the exploitation of African people for European economic gain in a variety of industries

+agricultural changes and new patterns of employment

+interactions between India and East Africa

+the effects of assimilation on the people of Africa

+Latin America

+Spanish control of Cuba and Puerto Rico; Portuguese colonial rule in Brazil

+the drive by the United States to annex Mexico’s northern territories, the Dominican Republic, Nicaragua, Cuba, and other Caribbean territories

+the Spanish-American War of 1898

+Analyze the cultural impact of colonial encounters and trade on people in Western nations, drawing on examples such as

+Asian furniture, porcelain, and cloth made for export

+the introduction of new foods into Europe and the United States

+emerging academic fields of archaeology and cultural anthropology

+collections of art and artifacts from around the world exhibited in international expositions and museums

+the influence of Japanese and African art on European art styles of impressionism and cubism

+colonialism portrayed in literature and journalism by writers such as Rudyard Kipling, Edward.
+D. Morel, Joseph Conrad, Robert Louis Stevenson, and Isak Dinesen (Karen Blixen)

+Suggested Primary Sources for Topic 3 in Appendix E

+Rudyard Kipling, “Take Up the White Man’s Burden” poem (1899)

+Edward D. Morel, “The Black Man’s Burden” essay (1903)

-Topic 5: The Great Wars, 1914-1945
+Topic 4.
+The Great Wars, 1914-1945

 Supporting Question: What were the causes and consequences of the 20th century’s two world wars?

-Analyze the factors that led to the outbreak of World War I, including the emergence of Germany as a great power, the rise of nationalism and weakening of multinational empires, industrial and colonial competition, militarism, and the complex alliance systems of Europe.
+Analyze the factors that led to the outbreak of World War I (e.g., the emergence of Germany as a great power, the rise of nationalism and weakening of multinational empires, industrial and colonial competition, militarism, and Europe’s complex alliance systems.

 Evaluate the ways in which World War I was a total war and its impact on the warring countries and beyond.

-The use of industrial weapons and prolonged trench warfare and how they led to massive casualties and loss of life
+the use of industrial weapons and prolonged trench warfare and how they led to massive casualties and loss of life

-The expansion of World War I beyond Europe into a global conflict (including the reasoning for and impact of United States involvement)
+the expansion of World War I beyond Europe into a global conflict (including the mobilization of Asian and African colonial subjects as troops to support military efforts and the reasoning for and impact of United States involvement; the impact on various nationalities, religious and ethnic groups )

-The impact of war on the home front in Europe, including the conscription, war propaganda, rationing, and government control of wartime industries
+the impact of war on the home front in Europe, including the conscription, war propaganda, rationing, and government control of wartime industries

-Analyze the various political, social, and economic consequences of World War I
+Analyze the political, social, economic, and cultural developments following World War I.